Learn. Earn. Experience.

 Apprenticeships at Hinkley Point C

-At Hinkley Point C (HPC), our aspiration is to create 1000 apprenticeships throughout the course of the project.
-The wide range of skills required to build HPC means that there really is opportunity for everyone.
+At Hinkley Point C, our aspiration is to create 1,000 apprenticeships over the course of construction.
+The wide range of skills required to build the power station means there really is opportunity for everyone.
+EDF Energy apprentices will also play a crucial role in operating and maintaining the power station throughout its 60 years of operation.
+So far we have supported the creation of 76 apprenticeships.

-We have placed apprenticeships at the forefront of our workforce development and skills needs.
-We are dedicated to providing the best possible access and experience for all apprentices working and learning as part of the project.
+Apprenticeships are at the forefront of our workforce development and skills needs and we want to provide the best possible access and experience for all apprentices working and learning as part of the project.
+The majority of apprenticeships created will be through our primary contract partners - such as Bouygues, Laing O’Rourke, Costain, KierBam, Alstom and Areva – who will specify exact requirements and commitments for each apprentice.

-Once on-site, we will provide the apprentice community with a creative, vibrant and supportive environment that will provide the best possible foundations that any new career requires.
-HPC apprentices will benefit from both face-to-face support via an on-site apprentice hub as well as digital access to relevant information, learning and care.
+Once on-site, apprentices will be part of a creative, vibrant and supportive environment providing the best possible foundations for any new career.
+Our apprentices will have face-to-face support at an on-site apprentice hub as well as digital access to relevant information, learning and care.

-The collaborative nature of the project means that apprentices working at HPC will be able to work alongside and socialise with a variety of different people across the HPC apprentice community and overall workforce.
-Exposure and experience from this unique environment will ensure that any apprentice working at HPC has the best possible springboard to a successful career.
+Our culture is inclusive and collaborative, meaning our apprentices will work alongside and socialise with a variety of people across our workforce.
+Experiencing our unique environment will ensure any apprentice has the best possible springboard to a successful career.

 How much can you earn?